Skip to main content

 Trigger Task locally with CLI

-goldsky compose callTask "my-task" '{ "foo": "bar" }'
+goldsky compose callTask "my_task" '{ "foo": "bar" }'

 Task Code